What Technology Should I Bring to Campus?

 - Wireless-AC (802.11ac)

-- An Ethernet port OR an Ethernet adapter that is compatible with your computer
+- An Ethernet port that is compatible with your computer

 We have partnered with Dell for discount pricing on select devices.
 You can find these special offers listed at dell.com/lemoyne.

 We require that all students have up-to-date anti-virus software on their computers.
 This software ensures that your Windows or Mac remains safe and free of malware, ransomware, or even troublesome adware.
 At a minimum, the use of the built-in MacOS or Windows Defender antivirus is required.
 There are also free anti-virus softwares that are Mac/Windows compatible.

 Two great suggestions are Bitdefender Free and Avira.